mpenet/hirundo/README.md

 Helidon/Nima [RING](https://github.com/ring-clojure/ring/blob/master/SPEC) compliant adapter for clojure, loom based

-It's early days so expect breakage.
+**Warning** It's early days so expect breakage.

 Helidon/Nima is alpha2 status right now, so do not use this in prod please.

 ```clojure